shaunmac/coastwise/jobs-jobs-jobs.md

    ![](/images/factory-image0.jpeg)

-#### Why are we stuck with only deserving a life if we have performed some involuntary task prescribed by those above us in the food chain?
+#### Why do we believe we only deserve a life if we have performed some involuntary task prescribed by those above us in the food chain?

 ![](/images/depression-ap331124019_wide-05772a7afbd228a673401e9f5e616c74b8bc1d9a-s800-c85.jpg)